tberriel/FeatSplat/README.md

 ### Data

 The MipNeRF360 scenes are hosted by the paper authors [here](https://jonbarron.info/mipnerf360/).
 You can find INRIA SfM data sets for Tanks&Temples and Deep Blending [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/input/tandt_db.zip).
+For ScanNet++ data see [ReadMe](./scannetpp/README.md).

 If you do not provide an output model directory (```-m```), trained models are written to folders with randomized unique names inside the ```output``` directory.
 At this point, the trained models may be viewed with the real-time viewer (see further below).

 ## Optimizer